Jane Sager: Orchestral career

 In the 1930s, Sager began touring with all-female bands, such as the Traveling All-Woman Band led by One-Arm Miller.
 At this time, she also performed with the Chicago Women's Symphony.
 In 1940, Sager was a founding member of the All-American Girl Orchestra led by Ada Leonard.
 Advertisements claimed the band featured the “World’s Greatest Girl Trumpeter Jane Sager”.
 During World War II, the United Service Organizations contracted the orchestra to perform for enlisted troops.

-In 1942, Sager left the All-American Girl Orchestra and earned a spot in a band lead by Johnny Richards.
+In 1942, Sager left the All-American Girl Orchestra and earned a spot in a band led by Johnny Richards.
 She left before they began touring and decided to remain in Los Angeles.
-She then joined The Victory Belles, a band lead by Peggy Gilbert on a radio show geared toward servicemen.
+She then joined The Victory Belles, a band led by Peggy Gilbert on a radio show geared toward servicemen.
 She was also briefly in the International Sweethearts Of Rhythm.
 In 1950, Sager joined the all-female band of Ina Ray Hutton that performed on The Ina Ray Hutton Show.

 While with the All-American Girl Orchestra, Sager met Mary Sawyer.
 Sager and Sawyer partnered to open a trumpet studio in Hollywood, California in the 1950s.
 The two also organized the Frivolous Five, a musical comedy troupe which Sager led until the late 60s.